 - the true name of the person under whose authority they have been produced; and - the physical address (not a PO Box) of the person whose authority they have been produced.
-[Section 113, Local Electoral Act].
+[Section 113, Local Electoral Act] refer page 60 of this handbook.